microsoft/aitour-reimagine-fabric-intelligence/train-the-trainer/README.md

 ## Get Started

-This training repository is divided in to the following sections:
+This collection of Session Delivery Resources is divided in to the following sections:

 | [Slides](#slides) | [Demos](demos/README.md) | [Deployment](deployment/README.md) |
 |-------------------|---------------------------|--------------------------------------